RELIABILT Front Doors

 How to Choose a RELIABILT Front Door

 Measure your rough opening before ordering.
-Standard RELIABILT front doors fit 36" x 80" rough openings (37.5" x 82" framed).
-If your opening is wider than 36", look at double-door or sidelight configurations instead of forcing a single door into a non-standard frame.
+Standard RELIABILT front doors fit 36" × 80" rough openings.
+If your opening is wider than 36", look at double-door or sidelight configurations instead of forcing a non-standard frame.

-Pick steel if security or budget is the priority.
+Pick steel for security or budget; fiberglass for appearance and coastal climates.
 A 20-gauge galvanized steel skin resists forced entry better than fiberglass.
-Choose fiberglass if your door faces direct sun for more than 4 hours per day, since steel conducts heat and can warp over time in extreme exposure.
+Choose fiberglass if your door faces direct sun for more than 4 hours daily — steel conducts heat and can cause finish issues in extreme exposure.

 Glass inserts add curb appeal but reduce insulation.
-Half-lite doors (upper half glass) still provide decent energy efficiency.
+Half-lite doors still provide decent energy efficiency.
 Full-lite doors lose more heat in winter.
 If you live in Climate Zone 5 or higher, stick with solid or half-lite panels.
-Decorative glass (textured, frosted) provides privacy while still transmitting natural light.

-Single door, double door, or sidelight configuration: A single 36" door is the standard choice for most homes.
-Double doors (two 30" panels) suit wider openings of 60" or more and create a grand entrance.
-Sidelight configurations add narrow fixed glass panels beside the door for extra light without the cost of a full double door setup.
+Configuration options: Single 36" door is standard.
+Double doors (two 30" panels) suit 60"+ openings.
+Sidelight configurations add narrow fixed glass panels beside the door for extra light without the full cost of a double door.

 Installation